newatoms/guides/how-to-be-a-developer/readme.md

 > A team needs all 6 of the roles in it to be fully functional.

-## A deverloper is never responsible
+## A developer is never responsible

 The team always takes responsibility.
-You're also not obliged to pick up [achievables](../glossary/achievable.md) that belong to your developer role.
-Just make sure that you notice when something can be structurally improved and make [achievables](../glossary/achievable.md) accordingly.
+A developer is not obliged to pick up [achievables](../glossary/achievable.md) that belong to their developer role.
+They do need to make sure that they notice when something can be structurally improved in 'their' field and that they make [achievables](../glossary/achievable.md) accordingly.